ColonolNutty/TheMoreUniversalVenueList/Release/TheMoreUniversalVenueList/Readme.txt

 What is this?
+This is a variant of Universal Venue List which is more universal than the one from Basemental, since Basemental refuses to add my venues to his list (Essentially meaning his isn't universal!).
-This is my own variant of Universal Venue List, cloned from Basemental Since Basemental chose not to add any of my mods to his version, I decided to make my own!
+Since Basemental chose not to add any Colonol Nutty mods to his version, I decided to make my own!

 !!!!Do not install this at the same time as Universal Venue List by Basemental!!!!